 What of the future for St Denis?

-While St Denis is no longer consecrated, outside and inside it looks and feels like a church – but one thing no one has experienced for over 50 years is its wonderful acoustic.
+While St Denis is no longer consecrated, outside and inside it looks and feels like a church – but until the Taizé service, one thing no one had experienced for over 50 years was its wonderful acoustic.

-In the eyes of SCDC, St Denis is a problem, for without electricity or water or a vehicular entrance and set in a consecrated churchyard, what can be done with it?
+In the eyes of SCDC, St Denis was a problem, for without electricity or water or a vehicular entrance and set in a consecrated churchyard, what could be done with it?
 As a Grade II* building, it cannot be demolished or allowed to fall into disrepair again.

-Footnote Since those comments were written, St Denis’ has, thankfully, passed into the ownership of The Friends of Friendless Churches, which has invested in a new floor and windows in the nave and, subject to raising the funds, will also restore the chancel and sanctuary.
+Two years later, in 2013, SCDC opened talks with The Friends of Friendless Churches, and although it took another three years of legal toing and froing, thankfully ownership passed to the FOFC – which has invested in a new floor and windows in the nave (pictured in our photo gallery) and, subject to raising the funds, will also restore the chancel and sanctuary.